Survey Settings

 barposition: top

 The barcolor key defines the color of the progress bar.
-It defaults to the primary theme color, but you can change it to any hex code you wish here to overwrite the theme color.
+It defaults to the primary theme color, but you can change it to text color names (over 140 supported by browser CSS) and hex color codes in 3 or 6 digits, e.g. #FF5733 or #F53.

 The barposition key defines the position of the progress bar.
 It defaults to top, but can also be changed to bottom or none (to remove the bar).
 The progress bar updates on every question the user clicks on, not pages.